HEA BLO John Lloid vidoc 2023

 In this case, Dr. Lloyd needed to acquire data whilst the road was in use, with the traffic still moving.
 This can cause “ghosts” on the photogrammetry outputs which he could easily remove using specialized PIX4Dmatic deghosting tools during processing.

-Dr. Lloyd gathered aerial data with a drone whilst he digitized the motorcycle itself using PIX4Dcatch and the viDoc.
-As he moved around the crash scene, he used the viDoc to mark GCPs to ensure the accuracy of the overall project during processing.
+Dr. Lloyd gathered aerial data with a drone whilst he digitized the motorcycle itself using PIX4Dcatch.
+As he moved around the crash scene, he used the RTK to mark GCPs to ensure the accuracy of the overall project during processing.

 IMA BLO John Lloid vidoc 2023 2